Endometriosis 101

 • Painful bowel movements

-Interestingly, the severity of these physical symptoms are not always related to a worse or better case of endometriosis: someone may have a lot of excess tissue growth, and experience relatively mild symptoms, while the opposite can also be true.
-This could be related to the locations of where tissue grows, as well as the extent of scarring and any adhesions.
+Interestingly, the severity of these physical symptoms is not always related to a worse or better case of endometriosis: someone may have a lot of excess tissue growth, and experience relatively mild symptoms, while the opposite can also be true.
+This could be related to the locations where tissue grows, as well as the extent of scarring and adhesions.

 Growths can go on to expand and cause further health problems linked to infertility and digestive issues.
 For instance, problems that could arise as a result of endometriosis are:

-• Blocked fallopian tubes (this is in cases where growths cover or grow into your ovaries, and trapped blood in the ovaries cause cysts)
+• Blocked fallopian tubes (this is in cases where growths cover or grow into your ovaries, and trapped blood in the ovaries causes cysts)

 • Inflammation